This article provides answers for InVision V7

 - Open your prototype and view your desired screen.

-- At the bottom of the page, click the build mode icon (), or use the keyboard shortcut B.
+- At the bottom of the page, open the Build mode (), or use the keyboard shortcut

 - To create a hotspot, click and drag anywhere on the prototype screen.